 As the story goes, Alice was a young woman from a wealthy family who fell in love with a man from a lower class.
 The couple was engaged in secret.
 When the Flagg family learned of the engagement, Alice was forbidden from marrying her true love and was sent away to boarding school.

 Shortly after arriving at school, Alice fell ill and soon thereafter died.
 As Alice lay dying, her brother discovered the engagement ring given to her by her lover hidden on a necklace around her neck.
-Furious, he ripped the ripped from around her neck and threw it into the nearby marsh.
+Furious, he ripped the ring from around her neck and threw it into the nearby marsh.

 Of course, not all of the Grand Strand’s legends are tales of tragedy.
 In fact, another of Murrells Inlets’ ghostly inhabitants is said to have died with a smile on his face and a belly full of rum.